Pro Cycling Manager

 Pro Cycling Manager is a series of cycling management and real-time simulation games created by Cyanide.
 The game was first launched in 2001 as Cycling Manager, but the series took on the Pro label in June 2005.
 A new version is released every year to coincide with the Tour de France.
 The game is offered in a variety of languages (including French, English, German, Spanish, Italian, Dutch, Danish, Norwegian, Portuguese) although the actual language configuration depends on the local publisher.
 Pro Cycling Manager runs on the PC.
 The game is produced in cooperation with most of the main professional cycling teams under the aegis of the IPCT and the AIGCP.
-In September 2007 a Sony PSP version of the game was released, called Pro Cycling.
-It is engineered to take advantage of PSP gameplay and it offers a limited management mode.
+In September 2007 a PlayStation Portable version of the game was released, called Pro Cycling.
+It is engineered to take advantage of PSP gameplay capabilities and offers a limited management mode.

 Every year there is a console game Tour de France for PlayStation and Xbox, where players can ride the Tour de France and more.